docker-archive/ee-workshop/README.md

 Play with Docker provides access to the 3 Docker EE hosts in your Cluster.
 These machines are:

 * A Linux-based Docker EE 18.01 Manager node
-* Two Linux-based Docker EE 18.01 Worker nodes
+* Three Linux-based Docker EE 18.01 Worker nodes
 * A Windows Server 2016-based Docker EE 17.06 Worker Node

 > **Important Note: beta** Please note, as of now this is a beta Docker EE 2.0 environment.
 Docker EE 2.0 shows off the new Kubernetes functionality which is described below.